Search

 Step-By-Step Life Skills

 Some individuals with ASD have a great communication deficit.
 They may require social stories for basic events, such as brushing their teeth, taking a shower, or even washing their hands.
-These individuals require explicit step-by-step instruction to complete daily living skills independently.
+These individuals require explicit step-by-step instruction to complete daily living skills activities independently.
 A social story breaks each step down into a manageable piece so the process is more easily learned or practiced.
 A social storyboard is a great way to not only introduce a new concept, but also to use it repetitively.
+Storyboard pictures of activities of daily living can provide a visual guide and educational tool, helping individuals learn and master the essential skills needed for independence and daily self-care.

 Activities of Daily Living or ADLs refer to the basic daily needs of oneself.
 This includes personal hygiene, housework, and basic food preparation.
 These are all skills that an individual needs to live independently.
 Most of us learn them as we grow, but sometimes students with special needs require additional instruction to fully grasp the concepts.
+A comprehensive list of daily living skills often encompasses tasks such as bathing, dressing, cooking, cleaning, shopping, managing medications, using public transportation, and handling personal finances.
+These skills are crucial for achieving and maintaining independence in everyday life.
 Depending on the students, these skills may be the focus of their IEPs, which then means that teachers and other service providers need to work on the skills with the student at school.

 Life skills are often practiced with first-hand instruction, and frequently supplemented with social stories.
 Social storyboards can act as the step-by-step instruction guide for the educators to incorporate in their lessons, or as daily reminders.
 They are easy to create and allow for a defined format that is easy for the students to understand.